 In my junior year of college, a fellow math major and I co-wrote a mini-math lab workbook for our department's math lab.

-I organize research days (e.g. Pythagoras Trek), research camps (e.g. Camp Euclid and the Flatland Research Institute) and workshops (e.g. the Workshop in Metaphysics, Logic and Philosophy of Math and Science).
+I organize research days (e.g. Pythagoras Trek), research camps (e.g. Camp Euclid and the Flatland Research Institute) and workshops (e.g. the Workshop in Foundations and Philosophy of the Mathematical Sciences).